markandgo/autoEaseFactor/README.md

 beginning, but backing off rapidly after a card is well known.

 ### Installation
+In Anki,
+Tools > Add-ons > Get Add-ons...
+Then use this code:
+  1672712021

+Manual installation

 Create a new folder named *experimentalCardEaseFactor* in your Anki 2.1 addons directory.
 Save `__init__.py`, `experimentalCardEaseFactor.py` and `YesOrNo.py` to this folder.
 If you don't want to use `YesOrNo.py`, don't include it, and